mui/material-ui/packages/zero-runtime/README.md

 }
 ```

-The call to `css` function will be replaced with a unique string that represents the CSS class name for the generated styles.
+The call to the `css` function will be replaced with a unique string that represents the CSS class name for the generated styles.

 Use a callback function to get access to the [theme](#theming) values: